zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/create-a-model/create-a-model.md

 ## Introduction

 The Lab will cover how to build a simple model by reading the learning objectives, and participating in labs.

 Estimated Time: 15 minutes

-### Using Insight
 To use Insight to monitor a business process in Oracle Integration, there are several tasks to complete before you can track business metrics on the Insight dashboards.

 The high-level workflow is as follows:
-* Create a model, defining milestones, a unique instance identifier, indicators, and alerts.
+Create a model, defining milestones, a unique instance identifier, indicators, and alerts.
-* Associate the model to a business process implementation by mapping model milestones to the business process implementation.
+Associate the model to a business process implementation by mapping model milestones to the business process implementation.
-* Activate the model to allow business executives to view and analyze business processes in real time using dashboards.
+Activate the model to allow business executives to view and analyze business processes in real time using dashboards.

-## Objectives
+## Learning Objectives

-In this lab, you will create the following:
+In this lab, you will learn how to create the following:
 - Draft Model
 - Initial and Terminal Milestones
 - Identifier mapped to one of the Milestones through a data type

 First practice the steps to familiarize yourself with the commands and then do the Labs.

 The Model has Milestone(s), and an Identifier which is mapped to one, or more, of the milestone(s).
-The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visible in the Console.
+The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console.

 ### Model Steps